themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 ### What are we building?
 When we're building our applications, we generally store our static assets like images, documents, and other content in our `/public` folder.
 For development purposes and smaller applications this is fine, but when we go into production, this can produce unintended consequences in respect to the performance of our application.

-To get around this, we can rely on [cloud services]() like [Amazon S3]() to store our static files _for us_.
+To get around this, we can rely on [cloud services](http://themeteorchef.com/blog/managing-static-content/#tmc-cloud-services) like [Amazon S3](http://themeteorchef.com/blog/managing-static-content/#tmc-amazon-s3) to store our static files _for us_.
 The reason we choose to do this instead of storing our files locally has to do with resources.
 Every time a user loads up our app, if we display a static asset on screen—for example, an image—our application has to handle loading that asset directly.

 This means that not only is our application having to load up our templates, logic, and other code, but it's also having to serve up images.
-This can produce bottlenecks in respect to CPU and memory usage.
-By using a service like Amazon S3, we can offset the "cost" of this by relying on their servers and bandwidth to do the bulk of the work on our behalf.
+This can produce bottlenecks in respect to CPU, memory, and bandwidth usage.
+By using a service like Amazon S3, we can offset the cost of this by relying on their servers and bandwidth to do the bulk of the work on our behalf.

 Another reason using a service like Amazon S3 is important is availability.
 Our server (and its instances) can only live in one or a few regions at once.
 This means that if our server "lives" in Chicago and we have users trying to access it from London, those users requests—and our response—have to travel that distance in order for content to be loaded.
-When it comes to static files, specifically, this can me waiting several seconds (or longer depending on connection speed) for a file to load up.
+When it comes to static files, specifically, this can mean waiting several seconds (or longer depending on connection speed) for a file to load up.

 Using Amazon, we can rely on their massive network and pool of resources to speed this process up and make our files available in areas closer to our users.